 Are there any unique connectivity considerations for a global customer with multiple locations or companies?

-Kinetic is available in over thirty languages and features country-specific functionalities that are applicable to nearly forty countries.
+Kinetic is available in over thirty languages and features country-specific functionalities that apply to nearly forty countries.
 Cloud deployments of Kinetic are often used to unify a company’s global operations with tools such as multi-currency management, multi-languages, and multi-site management.

-Epicor uniquely allows customers the ability to run a variety of cloud models—in a single datacenter, multiple, or in a datacenter and on premises.
+Epicor uniquely allows customers the ability to run a variety of cloud models—in a single data center, multiple, or a data center and on-premises.

 - Single Datacenter

-Epicor can run multi-site and multi-company customers within the same Azure datacenter.
-All users connect to that datacenter from each of their locations.
-Global customers with any connectivity concerns can host user desktops in a location with better connectivity or consider using Azure-based terminal services—under their own Azure subscription—within our primary datacenter to alleviate potential latency issues.
+Epicor can run multi-site and multi-company customers within the same Azure data center.
+All users connect to that data center from each of their locations.
+Global customers with any connectivity concerns can host user desktops in a location with better connectivity or consider using Azure-based terminal services—under their Azure subscription—within our primary datacenter to alleviate potential latency issues.

 Kinetic In Public Cloud Security and Data